Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Experiments

 \subsection{Backbone Choice and Training Setup}

-Current paradigms for zero-shot TTS primarily fall into three categories: autoregressive (AR) models~\cite{valle,melle,sparktts,llasa,sac,calm}, non-autoregressive (NAR) models~\cite{e3tts,voicebox,e2tts,maskgct,f5tts,zipvoice,m3tts}, and hybrid AR-NAR systems~\cite{cosyvoice,seedtts,fireredtts,indextts2,ditar,minimaxspeech,distar,joyvoice}.
-To our knowledge, there is no clear evidence that existing audio and text encoder modules prevailing in AR or hybrid systems can effectively capture the complex features of Arabic dialects without additional training.
+Current paradigms for zero-shot TTS primarily fall into three categories: autoregressive (AR) models~\cite{tacotron,valle,melle,sparktts,llasa,fishspeech,sac,calm}, non-autoregressive (NAR) models~\cite{fastspeech,fastspeech2,e3tts,ns3,voicebox,e2tts,maskgct,f5tts,zipvoice,m3tts}, and hybrid AR-NAR systems~\cite{tortoisetts,xtts,cosyvoice,seedtts,fireredtts,indextts2,ditar,minimaxspeech,distar,joyvoice}.
+To our knowledge, there is no clear evidence that audio and text encoder modules prevalent in AR or hybrid systems can effectively capture the complex features of Arabic dialects without additional training.
 Given the need to avoid cascading errors, we adopted the open-source F5-TTS framework~\cite{f5tts}, which operates directly on mel spectrograms and raw text character sequences.
-This approach is not only straightforward but has also been validated in mainstream languages such as Chinese and English; its potential for extension across a wider variety of languages is reflected in emerging contemporaneous work~\cite{taskvector,lemas} and within the broader speech community.
+This approach is not only straightforward but has also been validated in mainstream languages such as Chinese and English; its potential for extension to a wider range of languages is reflected in recent works~\cite {taskvector,lemas} and within the broader speech community.

-Regarding specific configurations, we strictly follow the default setup of F5-TTS v1 base training.
-To ensure adequate convergence across dialects, we train all models to 200K updates, where a single training process typically elapses for approximately 2 days on 8 NVIDIA H100 SXM GPUs.
+Regarding configurations, we strictly follow the default F5-TTS v1 base training setup.
+To ensure adequate convergence across dialects, we train all models to 200K updates, with each run taking approximately 2 days on 8 NVIDIA H100 SXM GPUs.